cocotb/cocotb/documentation/source/endian_swapper.rst

 Design
 ------

-We have a relatively simplistic RTL block called the endian_swapper.
+We have a relatively simplistic RTL block called the ``endian_swapper``.
 The DUT has three interfaces, all conforming to the Avalon standard:

 .. image:: diagrams/svg/endian_swapper_design.svg

 The DUT will swap the endianness of packets on the Avalon-ST bus if a configuration bit is set.
-For every packet arriving on the "stream_in" interface the entire packet will be endian swapped if the configuration bit is set, otherwise the entire packet will pass through unmodified.
+For every packet arriving on the ``stream_in`` interface the entire packet will be endian swapped if the configuration bit is set, otherwise the entire packet will pass through unmodified.

 Testbench
 ---------

 To begin with we create a class to encapsulate all the common code for the testbench.
 It is possible to write directed tests without using a testbench class however to encourage code re-use it is good practice to create a distinct class.

 .. code-block:: python